Training

 What is a Performance Improvement Plan (PIP)?

-A performance improvement plan or PIP is part of performance management that involves a formal document to track employee performance in specific areas where they are underperforming.
-It’s not disciplinary action per se, but a way for employers to assist employees to do better and overcome performance deficiencies.
+A performance improvement plan (PIP) is a part of performance management that involves a formal document to track employee performance in specific areas where they are underperforming.
+It’s not disciplinary action per se, but a way for employers to assist employees in improving their performance and overcoming performance deficiencies.

 Get a free PIP template by clicking the link below: